HDRah/LearnGit_kali/readme.txt

 Create a new branch is quick and simple.
 I love Git since it is very useful!

-This is a new feature.
+This is a new feature!